Degrees and Certifications:

 ELD 1 Google Classroom: Students are automatically registered.
 If you would like to be added to the list, please send me an e-mail and I will grant you access.

-Ms. Dávlos has been a language instructor for the past fifteen years.
-She has dedicated a majority of her teaching career, to teaching Kindergarten through Sixth grade in both Spanish Immersion and Dual Immersion Programs for the Bakersfield City School District and the Woodland Joint Unified School District.
+Ms. Dávlos has been a language instructor for over 18 years.
+She has dedicated the majority of her teaching career, to teaching Kindergarten through Sixth grade in both Spanish Immersion and Dual Immersion Programs for the Bakersfield City School District and the Woodland Joint Unified School District.
 Most recently, she has ventured into teaching a foreign language at the Secondary School level.
 Ms. Dávalos is a firm believer that language is a pathway to success and a gateway to understanding the world.

 Her Early Life: